kuzyn/write/0_random_notes.md

+"i'm like, super fucking mature for my age, like"

+±±±

-to shake like a shitting dog
+to shake like a shitting dog on a frozen pond

 ±±±